 However, if you were unable to enable TLS 1.1 and TLS 1.2, a workaround is provided: configure SSL to prioritize RC4 ciphers over block-based ciphers.
 This workaround doesn’t eliminate exposure to the BEAST attack but does “limit” exposure to the BEAST attack.

 Because RC4 is easy to implement and because of the BEAST attack workaround, the RC4 stream cipher’s use is widespread.

-A group of researchers (Nadhem AlFardan, Dan Bernstein, Kenny Paterson, Bertram Poettering and Jacob Schuldt) discovered a new attack against TLS where an attacker uses a browser to make numerous connections while watching and recording the traffic of said connections.
+A group of researchers (Nadhem AlFardan, Dan Bernstein, Kenny Paterson, Bertram Poettering, and Jacob Schuldt) discovered a new attack against TLS where an attacker uses a browser to make numerous connections while watching and recording the traffic of these connections.

 DigiCert is the world's leading provider of scalable TLS/SSL, IoT and PKI solutions for identity and encryption.
 The most innovative companies, including 89% of the Fortune 500 and 97 of the 100 top global banks, choose DigiCert for its expertise in identity and encryption for web servers and Internet of Things devices.
 DigiCert supports TLS and other digital certificates for PKI deployments at any scale through its certificate lifecycle management solution, CertCentral®.
 The company is recognized for its enterprise-grade certificate management platform, fast and knowledgeable customer support, and market-leading security solutions.
 For the latest DigiCert news and updates, visit digicert.com or follow @digicert.

 ©2020 DigiCert, Inc. All rights reserved.
 DigiCert, its logo and CertCentral are registered trademarks of DigiCert, Inc. Norton and the Checkmark Logo are trademarks of NortonLifeLock Inc. used under license.
 Other names may be trademarks of their respective owners.